-Peter was born in Bathurst but at a young age his family moved to the Jenolan Caves where he attended primary school there before going to boarding school in Bathurst.
-Peter had the good fortune to spend 10 years of his working life at the Caves as a Guide and reckons he spent more time underground than above during that period.
+Peter was born in Bathurst but his family soon moved to the Jenolan Caves area where he attended primary school, before going to boarding school in Bathurst.
+Peter had the good fortune to spend 10 years of his working life at the Caves as a guide and reckons he spent more time underground than above during that period.
 Later he became a Senior Ranger at the Caves.

-Peter toils away constantly on the track restoration tasks and comes up with lots of new ideas to make the job quicker and easier for our volunteers.
-He sets a cracking pace with his early morning starts during the working bees and it isn’t unusual to see him working out on the line or at the shipping container on any day of the week.
-Many thanks to Peter for his good humour, dedication to the cause and willingness to put in the long hours to get the job done.
+While Track Manager, Peter toiled away constantly on track restoration tasks, coming up with lots of new ideas to make the job quicker and easier for our volunteers.
+He set a cracking pace with his early morning starts during the working bees and it wasn’t unusual to see him working out on the line on any day of the week.